Common Mistakes To Avoid When Cooking Pork Ribs

 Not Resting the Ribs

-Not letting the ribs relaxation before serving
+Not letting the ribs rest before serving

 Not resting the ribs